JoseC07/NextTwitchDash/README.md

 - **Discord**: Join the conversation on Discord - [Join here](https://discord.gg/TpzVk7wd).
 - **Email**: For direct communication, email me at [caudillojose5@gmail.com](mailto:caudillojose5@gmail.com).

+That sounds like a great addition to your project's README or description.
+It provides clear information about the timeline and current status of your project.
+Here’s how you can phrase it:

 ---

+## Project Status
-This Project is currently in Progress.
-The 100-day coding sprint will be starting on December 18, 2023, and will reach its finish line on Wednesday, March 27, 2024 or before....
+This project is currently in progress.
+The 100-day coding sprint commenced on December 18, 2023, and is anticipated to reach its culmination on or before Wednesday, March 27, 2024.
+Stay tuned for regular updates and milestones as the project evolves.